 Scientifically validated interventions and activities to increase happiness have blossomed over the last decade.
 One challenge is integrating these many and apparently disparate findings.

-With my collaborators Dr. James Gross (Stanford) and Moira Mikolajczak (UCL), I am currently developing a framework to organize and integrate the rapidly growing literature on happiness-enhancing interventions.
-Our aim is to show that most interventions fall under one of five larger emotion regulatory processes, casting light on the precise mechanisms underlying their respective effectiveness.
-We also hope to provide practitioners with clear guidelines to identify their clients’ specific needs and weaknesses, and help them select the best happiness-inducing activities.
+My collaborators James Gross (Stanford) and Moira Mikolajczak (UCL), and I have recently developed a framework to organize and integrate the rapidly growing literature on happiness-enhancing interventions.
+We show that most interventions can be arranged in a 3x5 emotion regulation matrix, casting light on the precise mechanisms underlying their respective effectiveness.
+Our model provides practitioners with clear guidelines to identify their clients’ specific needs and weaknesses, and help them select the best happiness-inducing activities.

 How much can someone know about your personality just by looking at the way you use your phone?

 With my collaborator Yves-Alexandre de Monjoye at MIT, we have designed a set of novel metrics that can be computed from standard phone call logs.
 We are able to predict users' personalities and happiness levels with a mean accuracy of about 50% better than chance.

 Compare three individuals: Person A experiences three moments of joy in a given day, Person B experiences two moments of joy and one moment of contentment, and Person C experiences two moments of joy and one moment of anxiety.
 If we sum the number of positive emotions (joy and contentment) and subtract the number of negative emotions (anxiety), A and B would be equally happy, and happier than C.